NREL/Marmot/README.md

 - **ordered_gen** Ordered list of generators which determines how they appear in a stack plot; generator names should equal those in the gen_names.csv *"New"* column

 - **Region_mapping.csv** This file allows you to group PLEXOS regions together to create aggregated regions.
 The first column in the file should always be called *"region"* and should contain the name of all the regions in your PLEXOS database.
 The names given to all other columns is up to you.
 In the example given in the repo, we aggregated NARIS regions to the country and interconnect level.

-- **reserve_region_type.csv** This file allows you to adjust the Reserve Region names and reserve types.
-Check the file for an example.

 - **colour_dictionary.csv** This allows the user to adjust the color used to plot generation technology types e.g Gas-CC, Wind, PV etc. The names in the generator column should equal those in the gen_names.csv *"New"* column.
 The current colors are the default SEAC colors recommended for use in publications.